 One of the greatest benefits of having a garden is controlling how your food is grown.
-Growing organically ensures your food is free of commercial pesticides—pollutants that seep into the ground or atmosphere.
-Starting an organic garden is the perfect way to ensure you are giving healthful eats to your family, and protecting the earth.
+Growing organically ensures your food is free of commercial pesticides-pollutants that seep into the ground or atmosphere.
+Starting an organic garden is the perfect way to provide clean, healthful food to your family, and protecting the earth.

 1. Right plant in right place.
 Don't fight your site, but rather, embrace your sunlight levels, climate, and soil type, and choose varieties that will naturally thrive in your gardens' conditions, reducing the need for excess water or amendment.

 2. Compost.
 Reduce landfill waste by composting yard scraps and food waste.
 These organic products create methane in a landfill environment which, unharnessed, is a pollutant.